 - Free electronic or discounted printed Technical Publications

-- WoodPost, a bi-weekly e-newsletter tailored for code officials
+- WoodPost, a monthly e-newsletter tailored for code officials

 - Announcements of education programs offering ICC Preferred Provider CEUs and other credits